frictionlessdata/frictionless-py/docs/guides/framework/package-guide.md

 )
 ```

-If you have created a package from a descriptor you can access this properties:
+If you have created a package, for example, from a descriptor you can access this properties:

 ```python title="Python"
 from frictionless import Package